Beuth-Erdelt/DBMS-Benchmarker/README.md

 The error messages are fetched from Python exceptions thrown during a benchmark run.
 This is for inspection of problems.

+#### Initialization Scripts

+If the result folder contains init scripts, they will be included in the latex report.

+#### Bexhoma Workflow

+If the result folder contains the configuration of a [bexhoma](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager) workflow, it will be included in the latex report.

 ## Command Line Options and Configuration

 How to configure the benchmarker can be illustrated best by looking at the source code of the [command line tool](benchmark.py), which will be described in the following.